How fast is 5G? That's what we're here to answer. But as usual with such a broad question, there are numerous caveats.

 - On a 5G Minus/4G LTE Advanced network, speeds average around 60Mbps

-- 5G Plus pushes this further, with real-world tests revealing average speeds between 300Mbps up to 1Gbps and some even hitting twice this maximum
+- 5G Plus (mmWave) pushes this further, with real-world tests revealing average speeds between 300Mbps up to 1Gbps and some even hitting twice this maximum

-To put this into perspective, here’s how long it would take to download a 5GB movie via the various networks at the top end of their average speeds.
+To put this into perspective, here’s how long it would take to download a 5GB movie via the various types of networks at the top end of their average speeds.
 (It’s also worth pointing out that the 5G speeds may feel faster due to the improved latency seen on 5G networks.

 A 4G connection will typically peak at around 20Mbps, although more consistently hits 10Mbps.